 The Rare Book and Manuscript Library also has a substantial collection of Chinese rare books and large collections of China related archival and special materials.
 Particularly it holds print leaves of the Song Dynasty (960-1279), namely Ling ji duan bi 《零璣斷璧》, a collection of 12-title print samples.

 Other libraries at Columbia such as Burke Library at Union Theological Seminary and Gottesman Libraries at Teachers College also hold valuable collections of China-related special materials.
-In particular, the China papers of Missionary Research Library Archives in Burke Library includes many dozens of personal and organizational papers related to China mission.
+In particular, the China Papers of Missionary Research Library Archives in Burke Library includes many dozens of personal and organizational papers related to China mission.

-In addition, the library has many other rare and special collections, such as Oracle bones, which have been digitized in collaboration with Zhejiang University and made available to public, a jade book in Manchu and Chinese languages, of which the texts have been digitized, and artwork and other objects not fully processed and cataloged yet.
+In addition, the library has many other very rare and special collections, such as Oracle bones, which have been digitized in collaboration with Zhejiang University and made available to public, a jade book in Manchu and Chinese languages, of which the texts have been digitized, and artwork and other objects not fully processed and cataloged yet.

 How to Use?